 HumorThe ability to make people laugh and to enjoy humor yourself is a highly likable trait.

 CharismaCharisma is a charming or fearsome personal presence that immediately signals that an individual is not to be taken lightly.
 Charismatic individuals are usually both widely liked and disliked.
-In other words, they tend to elicit an emotional response.Generally speaking, it easier to be liked by people when you are well versed in their culture.
-This can include traditional culture, super culture, subculture and organizational culture.
+In other words, they tend to elicit an emotional response.traditional culture, super culture, subculture and organizational culture.
 For example, a politician who has the same language, mannerisms and enthusiasms as the vast majority of the population may be more likable than a politician who is perceived as elitist.